nqpz/mult3plus1/README.md

   - `depthfirst`: Do a depth-first search and print how many steps it takes to prove each subpart.

+  - `depthfirstdelta`: Same as `depthfirst`, but print the deltas between the integers.
+All deltas are probably positive.

 Where N is a positive integer denoting search depth.